kolkhis/lac/src/u4lab.md

 6. This will quickly become very annoying, so I recommend removing that line, or commenting it out (`#`) from that file.

-I can change all kinds of things about this to execute at different times.
+We can change all kinds of things about this to execute at different times.
 The one above, we executed every minute through all hours, of every day, of every month.
 We could also have done some other things: